cigolpl/game-challenge/README.md

 ## Notes

-- didn't use a code linter
+- This app is not having linter for code checking.
+It would be a good practice if working with more people
-- all functions are async / await in order to easy switch to async functions
+- All functions are async / await even if most of them are synchronous.
+It was done in order to easy switch to async functions (MongoDB, PSQL, Redis, etc)